eadadi/ipython-icat/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [matplotlib-backend-kitty](https://github.com/jktr/matplotlib-backend-kitty) for the original implementation
 - [matplotlib](https://github.com/matplotlib/matplotlib) and [Pillow](https://python-pillow.org/) for their excellent libraries
-- [kitty terminal](https://github.com/kovidgoyal/kitty) for supporting image protocol
+- [kitty terminal](https://github.com/kovidgoyal/kitty) for developing the graphics protocol

-## Contact
+## License

-If you have any questions or feedback, please open an issue on the GitHub repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.